miguel05s/miguel05s/README.md

 # Hi, I'm Miguel

-Computer Science student at LCC, University of Minho, finishing my bachelor's degree and pursuing a master's.
+Computer Science student at University of Minho, finishing my bachelor's degree and pursuing a master's.
 I work across systems programming, functional programming, and data/machine learning, and I'm always looking to learn something new.

-Currently completing my BSc in Computer Science (LCC) at the University of Minho, heading into a master's degree.
+Currently completing my BSc in Computer Science at the University of Minho, heading into a master's degree.

 ---